The various classifications of art include fine art, visual art, plastic art, performance art, applied art, and decorative art.

-- Drawing – charcoal, chalk, crayon, pastel, pencil, or pen and ink
+- Drawing – charcoal, chalk, crayon, pastel, graphite, colored pencil, or pen and ink

 - Painting – oils, watercolor, gouache, acrylics, ink and wash, tempera, or encaustic paints